jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 what is a folder?
 *********************************************************************************

 A `folder (directory)`_ is a box for files_.
-It helps organize things, just like a folder in a file cabinet is used to put files that belong together in one place.
+It helps organize things, just like a folder in a file cabinet is used to keep files that should be together in one place.

 I keep every project I work on in its own `folder (directory)`_.
 All the code in this book is done in a folder_ named ``pumping_python``.